Bob Edwards

-Personal life and early career
+Early life, family and education

+Edwards was born in Louisville, Kentucky, to a homemaking mother and an accountant father.
+He became interested in radio, and pursuing a radio career, from a young age.

+Edwards was a graduate of St. Xavier High School in 1965 and the University of Louisville in 1969.
+He also earned an M.A. in communication from American University in Washington, D.C., graduating in 1972.

+Career

+Early career

-Edwards is a graduate of St. Xavier High School (Louisville) and the University of Louisville and began his radio career in 1968 at a small radio station in New Albany, Indiana, a town located across the Ohio River from Louisville.
-Afterwards, Edwards served in the U.S. Army, producing and anchoring TV and radio news programs for the American Forces Korea Network from Seoul.
+Edwards began his radio career in 1968 at a small radio station in New Albany, Indiana, a small city located across the Ohio River from Louisville, his hometown.
+Afterwards, Edwards served in the U.S. Army during the Vietnam War, producing and anchoring television and radio news programs for the American Forces Korea Network from Seoul.
 Following his army service, he went on to anchor news for WTOP / 1500, a CBS affiliate, in Washington, D.C.
-He also earned an M.A. in communication from American University in Washington, D.C.
 In 1972, at age 25, Edwards anchored national newscasts for the Mutual Broadcasting System.

-Edwards joined NPR in 1974.
+Edwards joined NPR in 1974 as a newscaster.
 Before hosting Morning Edition, Edwards was co-host of All Things Considered.
-Edwards is married to NPR news anchor Windsor Johnston.
-He has two daughters, Eleanor and Susannah.

 Host of Morning Edition

-Edwards hosted NPR's flagship program, Morning Edition, from the show's inception in 1979 until 2004.
+Edwards hosted NPR's flagship program, Morning Edition, from the show's inception in November 1979 until April 2004.
 After 24 plus years with Edwards as host, Arbitron ratings showed that, with 13 million listeners, it was the second highest-rated radio broadcast in the country, behind only Rush Limbaugh's AM show.
 Prior to his departure, he was very popular among both listeners and critics.